Wanderlust Wednesday is a series where I revisit a past travel adventure and memory. This week, I’m looking back at the Irie Blue Hole in Jamaica.

 We were staying at an all-inclusive so I did absolutely no research (I know, bad traveller!)
 I just thought it was going to be a week of bevvies and sunshine–which it was.
 But as usual, after four days of sitting, reading and relaxing, I was ready for an adventure.
 So, when the idea of an afternoon trip to the Irie Blue Hole came up I jumped on it.
 Again, I had no clue what to expect, I just figured it would be something cool.

 The Irie Blue Hole, located almost an hour outside of Runaway Bay (20-30 minutes from Ocho Rios) was a stunning collage of vibrant colours, smells and sounds.
 The Irie Blue Hole oozed paradise around every turn.

-Our guided tour has us walking through rivers, jumping in fresh water lakes, diving under waterfalls and wandering through the forest.
-The feeling of being in the middle of nowhere surrounding by such beauty couldn’t be beat.
+Our guided tour has us walking through rivers, jumping in freshwater lakes, diving under waterfalls and wandering through the forest.
+The feeling of being in the middle of nowhere surrounding by such beauty couldn’t be beaten.

 It was the perfect mini-vacation in the middle of my vacation.

 Please Note: This post contains affiliate links, which means that if you click through and make a purchase, I will receive a small commission.
 All thoughts, feelings and opinions shared on this blog and in this post are my own.